Nottingham Forest betting odds are amongst the most popular to bet on, particularly with fans of betting on the Championship.

 The all time highest attendance Nottingham Forest have played in front of at home 49,946.
 This crowd number was achieved when Forest played Manchester United in the First Division in 1967.

-Nottingham Forest’s record transfer signing is Britt Assombalonga.
-Forest paid a fee of £5 million for Assombalonga to Peterborough United.
-The highest transfer fee Nottingham Forest have ever received for a player is £13 million, a fee paid by RB Leipzig for Oliver Burke.
+Nottingham Forest’s record transfer signing is Joao Carvalho.
+Forest paid a fee of £13.2 million for Carvalho to Benfica.
+The highest transfer fee Nottingham Forest have ever received for a player is £15 million, a fee paid by Middlesbrough for Britt Assombalonga.

 The Nottingham Forest players list currently contains 31 members of the first team squad, including a number of Nottingham Forest Academy players that have been promoted.